panupam/panupam/README.md

 # Pranav Kumar Anupam
 >### About Me
 >
->I am 2nd year Masters student in [_Department of Economic Sciences_](https://iitk.ac.in/eco/) , **IIT Kanpur**.
-I am expected to graduate by May 2025.
+>I have completed my Masters in  [_Economics_](https://iitk.ac.in/eco/) from  **IIT Kanpur**.
->I have done _BSc (H) Statistics_ from **Ramjas College, Delhi University** (2019-22).
+>Prior to that I have done _BSc (H) Statistics_ from **Ramjas College, Delhi University** (2019-22).
 >
 >I come from Madhepura, Bihar, India.
 >
->I have keen interest in computers.
+>I have a keen interest in computers.
 >
->My primary interest are in Data Analysis and Data Science.
-I have working knowledge of R, Python, C. I have used Arch Linux, Windows and Debian.
+>My primary interests are in Data Analysis and Data Science.
+I have working knowledge of R, Python, and C. I have used Arch Linux, Windows, and Debian.
 >
->I like to read novels, short stories, poems.
+>I like to read novels, short stories, and poems.
 I run.
 I swim.
-Often, you may find me wondering around without any destination.
+Often, you may find me wandering around without any destination.
 I am fluent in  English & Hindi.

 ### Contact Me